 Startup culture is a key element of most corporate organizations.
-Startup culture has received a lot of attention in the recent times, which is because it plays a vital role in improving the overall experience at work and some are seamlessly integrating work into their life.
-By defining their startup culture, a company can commit to support the work itself, improve their operations, make more valuable contribution and gain greater personal satisfaction.
+Startup culture has received a lot of attention in recent times, which is because it plays a vital role in improving the overall experience at work and some are seamlessly integrating work into their life.

 With people working across time zones and locations, it’s never been easier to reward and recognize great staff and projects.
 We think we have the right cultural guidelines in place but, like any startup, we know just how important it is to continue demonstrating the behaviors we want to instill throughout the business if we are to be successful.

-- Lead by example and actively demonstrate the behaviors that is expect from the team.
+- Lead by example and actively demonstrate the behaviors that are expected from the team.

 - Call out positive behaviors publicly, recognize and appreciate when someone does a good job.